vincehsanchez/bestspamfilter/README.md

 **Takaways:**

-This classification report shows that the KNN model is effective for this spam detection task, with very few errors in classification.
-There could be room for some improvement in spam recall to catch more spam emails without sacrificing the precision.
+- This classification report shows that the KNN model is effective for this spam detection task, with very few errors in classification.
+- There could be room for some improvement in spam recall to catch more spam emails without sacrificing the precision.

 **Evaluating Our Model**

 ![Screenshot 2024-02-14 at 6 49 11 PM](https://github.com/vincehsanchez/bestspamfilter/assets/141890646/9a989c2a-a273-4a60-83dd-70d621299af7)

+**Still pretty good!**

 **Visualizing Our Data**